sunzhuoshi/VRDemoHelper/README.md

 NOTE: used only in trace mode

 ## Files
-### log4cplus.props
-It uses [log4cplus](https://github.com/log4cplus/log4cplus) to log when in trace mode(option -t).
-There are 2 log files, one for helper itself, and the other for log server of hooked processes

 ### settings.ini
 Used to define windows(games and steam vr) to be processed, process to be ignored in trace mode